Keegan Thompson: Chicago Cubs

 On May 1, 2021, Thompson was promoted to the major leagues for the first time.
 He made his MLB debut the next day, pitching a shutout inning of relief against the Cincinnati Reds.
 On May 8, he recorded his first win after pitching three innings of relief against the Pittsburgh Pirates.
 He was put on the 10-day injured list at the end of the season with right shoulder inflammation and soreness.
 For his 2021 rookie year with the Cubs, he went 3-3 with a 3.38 ERA, 55 strikeouts, and 31 walks over 53 1/3 innings.

 On April 9, 2022, Thompson was ejected for throwing at Andrew McCutchen of the Milwaukee Brewers.
 Thompson was also fined and suspended for three games.
+On September 29, Thompson earned his second career save after tossing three scoreless innings of relief against the Philadelphia Phillies.
+In 29 games (17 starts), he posted a 10–5 record and 3.76 ERA with 108 strikeouts across 115 innings pitched.

+In 2023, Thompson made 19 appearances out of the bullpen for Chicago, recording a 4.71 ERA with 26 strikeouts across 28 2/3 innings of work.
+He was optioned to the Triple–A Iowa Cubs to begin the 2024 season.
+In 24 appearances for Chicago, Thompson compiled a 2-1 record and 2.67 ERA with 36 strikeouts and 2 saves across 30 1/3 innings pitched.

+Thompson was designated for assignment by the Cubs on March 17, 2025.
+He cleared waivers and was sent outright to Triple-A Iowa on March 25.
+Thompson made 33 appearances (five starts) for Iowa, compiling a 6-2 record and 4.50 ERA with 83 strikeouts over 64 innings of work.
+He elected free agency on October 14.

+Cincinnati Reds

+On November 4, 2025, Thompson signed a one-year, major league contract with the Cincinnati Reds.